Allusions to Greek Mythology are all over the place in the modern world.

 - Mercury is the closest planet to the sun.

-The king who could turn everything he touched into gold.
+A Greek king who could turn everything he touched into gold.

 - Having the Midas Touch is the ability to achieve wealth or success from one’s actions.

 - Midas is a chain of automotive service centers.